-JANE AUSTEN Austen, Jane

-PRIDE Pride and Prejudice (1813)
+Austen, Jane Pride and Prejudice (1813)

-Since its immediate success in 1813, Pride and Prejudice has remained one of the most popular novels in the

-English language.
-Jane Austen called this brilliant work "her own darling child" and its vivacious heroine, performance of civilized sparring.

-Elizabeth Bennet, "as delightful a creature as ever appeared in print."
+Since its immediate success in 1813, Pride and Prejudice has remained one of the most popular novels in the English language.
+Jane Austen called this brilliant work "her own darling child" and its vivacious heroine, Elizabeth Bennet, "as delightful a creature as ever appeared in print."

-The romantic clash between the opinionated Elizabeth and her proud beau, Mr. Darcy, is a splendid intrigue, making this book the most superb comedy of manners of Regency England.
+The romantic clash between the opinionated Elizabeth and her proud beau, Mr. Darcy, is a splendid performance of civilized sparring.

-And Jane Austen's radiant wit sparkles as her characters dance a delicate quadrille of flirtation and
+And Jane Austen's radiant wit sparkles as her characters dance a delicate quadrille of flirtation and intrigue, making this book the most superb comedy of manners of Regency England.